-Allergy drops, or sublingual immunotherapy (SLIT), are a form of allergy treatment, often used as an alternative to allergy shots, that involves placing drops of an allergen extract under the tongue to be absorbed into the body in order to build long-term tolerance to a substance that typically produces an allergic reaction in the patient.
-Allergy drops are a safe and convenient method of reducing allergy symptoms, as they can be administered at home and have no reported serious side effects.
+Allergy drops, or sublingual immunotherapy (SLIT), are a form of allergy treatment at Fort Worth ENT.
+Allergy drops are often used as an alternative to allergy shots) that involves placing drops of an allergen extract under the tongue to be absorbed into the body in order to build long-term tolerance to a substance that typically produces an allergic reaction in the patient.
+They are a safe and convenient method of reducing allergy symptoms, as they can be administered at home and have no reported serious side effects.
 Allergy drops are recommended to be given 3 times per day every day, with a treatment program often lasting 3-5 years.

-Allergy drops work in much the same way as allergy shots, with a small dose of an allergen being introduced into the patient to allow the body to build immunity.
-Drops are placed under the tongue where antigen presenting cells (dendritic cells) are highly concentrated and the dosage is gradually increased over time until the patient no longer experiences a reaction to the allergen.
+Sublingual drops work in much the same way as allergy shots, with a small dose of an allergen being introduced into the patient to allow the body to build immunity.
+Drops are placed under the tongue where antigen-presenting cells (dendritic cells) are highly concentrated and the dosage is gradually increased over time until the patient no longer experiences a reaction to the allergen.

 - Fewer doctor visits

 - Conveniently administered at home

 - Effective for a wide range of allergies

 - Reduces or eliminates the need for long-term allergy medication